-SHUCKFORD'S HISTORIES BY WHEELER

-The Sacred and Profane History of the World connected from the Creation of the World to the Dissolution of the Assyrian Empire at the Death of Sardanapalus, and to the Declension of the Kingdoms of Judah and Israel under the Reigns of Ahag and Pekah.
+SHUCKFORD'S HISTORIES BY WHEELER.
+The Sucred and Profane History of the World connected, from the Creation of the World to the Dissolution of the Assyrian Empire at the Death of Sardanapalus, and to the Declension of the Kingdoms of Judah and Israel under the Reigns of Ahag and Pekah.
 With the Treatise on the Creation and Fall of Man.
 By Samuel Shuckford, M.A., &c.
 New Edition.
 Notes and Analyses, by J. Talboys Wheeler.
 2 vols.
 Tegg and Co.
 Tegg and Co.

-CANON SHUCKFORD'S work was intended by him to be introductory to Dean Prideaux's Connection of Sucred and Profane History from the Declension of the Kinydoms of Judah and Israel to the Time of Christ, but although the title of every edition would lead the reader to imagine such to be the case, the learned canon's labours cease with the death of Joshua, B.C., 1426.
-The hiatus, however, may be supplied by Dr. Russell's Connection of Sacred and Profune History to the Decline of the Kingdoms of Israel and Judah.
+CANON SHUCKFORD's work was intended by him to be introductory to Dean Prideaux's Connection of Sacred and Profane History from the Declension of the Kingdoms of Judah and Israel to the Time of Christ, but although the title of every edition would lead the reader to imagine such to be the case, the learned canon's labours cease with the death of Joshua, B.C., 1426.
+The hiatus, however, may be supplied by Dr. Russell's Connection of Sacred and Profane History to the Decline of the Kingdoms of Israel and Judah.

 The primary object of the author was to bring together and synchronize the ancient history of the world, as recorded in the Scriptures on the one hand, and as preserved in heathen traditions on the other.
 But in carrying out this design he has frequently been led into long and interesting digressions.
-He has thus entered into learned and curious inquiries respecting the longevity, population, religion, and arts of the antediluvians; the geography of Eden; the nature and origin of language; the confusion of tongues; the invention of letters; the religion of the Patriarchs as compared with the religion of the Persians, Chaldeans, Arabians, Canaanites; and Egyptians; the origin and progress of the departure of mankind from the true faith; the character and constitution of the ancient priesthood; and finally, he has appended to his Historical Connection a full and orthodox discourse on the Creation and Fall of
+He has thus entered into learned and curious inquiries respecting the longevity, population, religion, and arts of the antedi-luvians; the geography of Eden; the nature and origin of language; the confusion of tongues; the invention of letters; the religion of the Patriarchs as compared with the religion of the Persians, Chaldeans, Arabians, Canaanites, and Egyptians; the origin and progress of the departure of mankind from the true faith; the character and, 'constitution of the ancient priesthood; and finally, he has appended to his Historical Connection a Man.

-No doubt much had already been done to his hand, some half century earlier, by the celebrated Samuel Bochart, who, during his residence at the Court of Queen Christina of Sweden, composed his Hierozoicon, sive de Animalibus S. Scripturæ, and his Phaleg et Canaan, sive Geographica Sucra, published in London in 1663, and which were reprinted with notes by Leusden and Villenandy, in 1692, at Leyden.
-Speaking of these works, the learned Dr. Wotten has said that "the whole natural history of the Bible is exhausted by Bochart in his Hierozoicon, as the account how the world was peopled after the Flood is in his Phaleg and Canaan."
-Bochart's labours were, however, inaccessible to mere English readers, and hence those of Canon Shuckford have always been to them "in every respecta valuable and remarkable book;" for in illustrating the extensive range of subjects which we have just enumerated, he has brought to hear a clear and powerful intellect, and profound and varied learning, gathered ture and from Christian and Rabbinical commentators.
-There is one merit due to our author which, in these days of rapidity and movement, we are apt to overlook; at the foot of the page all passages referred to are carefully noted, and so the reader, if at all in doubt, may go to the fountain head and convince himself.
+No doubt much had already been done to his hand, some half century earlier, by the celebrated Samuel Bochart, who, during his residence at the Court of Queen Christina of Sweden, composed his Hierozoicon, sive de Animalibus S. Scripturæ, and his Phaleg et Canaan, sive Geographica Sacra, published in London in 1663, and which were reprinted with notes by Leusden and Villenandy, in 1692, at Leyden.
+Speaking of these works, the learned Dr. labours were, however, inaccessible to mere English readers, and hence those of Canon Shuckford have always been to them "in every respect avaluable and remarkable book;" for in illustrating the extento overlook; at the foot of the page all passages referred to are carefully noted, and so the reader, if at all in doubt, may go to the fountain head and convince himself.